 Normally, Opium contains between 0.3% to 1.5% Thebaine (as much as 6% has been reported in some species).
 It is classified as a narcotic and convulsant and, as such, is an internationally regulated product.
 Natural and synthetic Thebaine derivatives are used as “starting material” in some medications to aid in absorption.
 It can be found among a long list of compounds in a variety of prescription Opioids, including Buprenorphine, Oxycodone, Oxymorphone, and Naloxone.

 Effects of Thebaine

 The effects of Thebaine are similar to other Opioids but differ in distinct ways due to its tendency to cause involuntary convulsions.
 It can block pain signals but, as a partial agonist, is not strongly associated with the “high” caused by drugs like Vicodin® and Heroin.
 Additionally, the substance is considered toxic.
 Abuse causes muscle spasms similar to the effects of Strychnine (found in rat poison) and is notably different than seizures potentially caused by Morphine.
-In fact, in studies of Thebaine, no tolerance to its convulsant effects could be achieved.
+In fact, in studies, no tolerance to its convulsant effects could be achieved.

 Effects of Thebaine use include:

 Can I Get Addicted?